Autonomous communities of Spain: Constitution of 1978

+While the constitution was still being drafted, and self-government seemed likely to be granted only to the "historical nationalities", there was a popular outcry in Andalusia, demanding self-government as well, which led to the creation of a quicker process for that region, which eventually self-identified as a "historical nationality" as well.
+In the end, the right to self-government was extended to any other region that wanted it.

-The "slow route" or "slow track", also called the "norm", was established in article 143.
+The "slow route" or "slow track", also called the "norm", was established in Article 143.
 This route could be taken—via the first transitory disposition—by the "pre-autonomic regimes" that had been constituted in 1978, while the constitution was still being drafted, if approved by two-thirds of all municipalities involved whose population would sum up to at least the majority of the electoral census of each province or insular territory.
 These communities would assume limited powers (competencias) during a provisional period of 5 years, after which they could assume further powers, upon negotiation with the central government.
 However, the constitution did not explicitly establish an institutional framework for these communities.
 They could have established a parliamentary system like the "historical nationalities", or they could have not assumed any legislative powers and simply established mechanisms for the administration of the powers they were granted.